-Figure 15.
-The percentage of tagged sablefish recovered within each area from fish released in Aleutian Islands (AI): 27% of fish were recovered in the Eastern GOA (EGOA); 26% were recovered in the AI; and 18% were recovered in British Columbia (BC).
+Figure 12. -- The percentage of tagged sablefish recovered within each area from fish released in Aleutian Islands (AI): 27% of fish were recovered in the Eastern GOA (EGOA); 26% were recovered in the AI; and 18% were recovered in British Columbia (BC).

-Figure 16.
-The percentage of tagged sablefish recovered within each area from fish released in outside the Bering Sea (BS): 29% of fish were recovered in the Eastern Gulf of Alaska (EGOA); 20% were recovered in the Central GOA (CGOA); and 19% were recovered in the BS.
+Figure 13. -- The percentage of tagged sablefish recovered within each area from fish released in outside the Bering Sea (BS): 29% of fish were recovered in the Eastern Gulf of Alaska (EGOA); 20% were recovered in the Central GOA (CGOA); and 19% were recovered in the BS.

-Figure 17.
-Number of recoveries of tagged female (top panel) and male (bottom panel) sablefish released in the Bering Sea, by release size and recovery area.
+Figure 14. -- Recoveries of tagged female (top panel) and male (bottom panel) sablefish released in the Bering Sea, by release size and recovery area.
 Please note the different scales between the two panels.
-British Columbia (BC); Eastern Gulf of Alaska (GOA) (EGOA); Central GOA (CGOA); Western GOA (WGOA); Aleutian Islands (AI), and Bering Sea (BS).
-Small = 41-56 cm, medium = 57-66 cm, and large >66 cm.
+BC = British Columbia, EGOA = Eastern Gulf of Alaska (GOA), CGOA = Central GOA, WGOA = Western GOA, AI = Aleutian Islands, and BS = Bering Sea.
+Small = 41-56 cm, medium = 57-66 cm, and large > 66 cm.